bxie/EduTweets/README.md

 3. Run Each Cell in Order (The last cell will output the visualization)

 NOTES:
-- To change the query, see the specifications in the 4th cell (variable "q" in particular) -- Any hashtags in "q" must be added to q_hashtags list
+- To change the query, see the specifications in the 4th cell (variable "q" in particular).
+Any hashtags in "q" must be added to q_hashtags list
 - Cell 4 actually makes the call to the Twitter API.
 This will take time.
 This may also be rate limited (dev.twitter.com/rest/public/rate-limiting)